Recovery of 21 cm BAO: a configuration-space correlation function analysis: 21 cm correlation function statistics

 One reason against using a very large $r_{\perp \rm max}$ is that if we take $r_{\perp \rm max}$ to infinity, then we get

 where $A$ is the (irrelevant) transverse area normalization.
-The keypoint is that the resultant correlation only depends on the power spectrum at $k_\perp = 0 $, and this does not seem to be effective use of information.
+The key point is that the resultant correlation only depends on the power spectrum at $k_\perp = 0 $, and this does not seem to be an effective use of information.